August 27, 2025 (3mo ago) — last updated November 25, 2025 (2d ago)

 Introduction

-Emotional intelligence (EQ) is a learnable set of skills that helps you notice and understand your feelings, respond instead of react, and build stronger relationships.
+Emotional intelligence (EQ) is a set of skills you can learn.
+It helps you notice feelings, respond instead of react, and build stronger relationships.
 This guide gives clear, practical habits and short exercises—self-awareness, self-regulation, motivation, empathy, and social skills—you can start using today to improve work and life.
+Developing EQ is grounded in psychological research and popularized by Daniel Goleman’s work1.

 What Emotional Intelligence Means for You